jobovy/apogee/README.md

 (http://github.com/jobovy/isodist) library with accompanying data files; see the *isodist* website for info on how to obtain this.

-For example, we can load solar metallicity isochrones from the [PARSEC](http://stev.oapd.inaf.it/cgi-bin/cmd) library for the RC using
+For example, we can load near-solar metallicity isochrones from the [PARSEC](http://stev.oapd.inaf.it/cgi-bin/cmd) library for the RC using

 ```
 from apogee.samples.rc import rcmodel
-rc= rcmodel(Z=0.017)
+rc= rcmodel(Z=0.02)
 ```

 This command will take about a minute to execute.
 We can then plot the